EmDe99/blocket-bostad-scraper/README.md

 Scrape data such as rent, amount of rooms and size from listings on Blocket Bostad.

-### The goal

-Scrape data from blocket bostad to analyze.

 ### Built with

 - Python